xingoxu/intel-gpu-exporter/README.md

 # intel-gpu-exporter

-Get metrics from Intel GPUs
+Get metrics from Intel GPUs for Prometheus metrics

 ## Deployment